ChatGPT vs Claude vs Gemini vs Grok

 Fast, agentic, and built for multimodal

 Google's Gemini 3.5 Flash (May 19, 2026) is the new headline model: a Flash-tier model that beats last generation's flagship 3.1 Pro on coding and agentic work.
 It posts 76.2% on Terminal-Bench 2.1, 83.6% on MCP Atlas tool-use, and 1656 Elo on GDPval-AA, while running ~280 tokens/sec (one of the fastest models measured) at $1.50/$9.00 per million tokens.
-On the Artificial Analysis Intelligence Index it scores 55, behind Claude Fable 5 (64.9), Claude Opus 4.8 (61.4), and GPT-5.5 (60.2) but sitting on the speed-intelligence frontier.
+On the Artificial Analysis Intelligence Index it debuted at 55, behind Claude Fable 5 (64.9), Claude Opus 4.8 (61.4), and GPT-5.5 (60.2) but sitting on the speed-intelligence frontier, though the newer Grok 4.5 has since edged ahead of Gemini on the current index.
 Honest caveat: 3.1 Pro still wins some of the hardest abstract-reasoning tests like ARC-AGI-2, and 3.5 Flash costs 3x the previous Gemini 3 Flash.
 Native multimodal across text, image, audio, and video with 1M-token context.
 Gemini 3.5 Pro is slated for next month.
 Deep integration across Google Workspace, NotebookLM, Veo 3.1, and the new Google Antigravity 2.0 agent platform.

 Strengths